LucaYan0506/Cs50-Final-Project/README.md

 ## Video: [CS50’s Web Programming with Python and JavaScript Final Project](https://www.youtube.com/watch?v=bTbj_oWgWD0)

-For the final project of CS50 web programming with python and JavaScript I created a website.
+For the final project of CS50 web programming with python and JavaScript I created a website using Django Rest Framework for the backend and HTML & CSS & JS for the backend.

 The main purpose of the website is:
 - write notes